ioannaMitropoulou/SDQ_meshes/README.md

 ## ⚠️ **Important Note** ⚠️

 Following the recent cleanup and update to the latest libraries, a bug has been identified that affects high-genus geometries.
 This issue impacts the integration step required for seamless parametrization and is currently under investigation.
 Detailed information about this bug can be found in the following [issue](https://github.com/avaxman/Directional/issues/72).
-As a result, integration will not work on complex models, such as those in `data/batwing` and `data/costa_minimal_surface_Complex`.
+As a result, the integration step will not work on complex models, such as those in `data/batwing` and `data/costa_minimal_surface_Complex`.
 I am actively working on resolving this issue.

 ---

-## Projects
+## Applications
 The code was used to generate the print paths layout for the fabrication of a full-scale 2.0-meter tall thin shell geometry for the project [Fluid Forms](https://ioannamitropoulouarch.com/index.php/2023/10/24/fluid-forms-2023/).
 The print paths are aligned to principal curvature directions, and the rationale behind this choice has been described in the publication: (link to be added).

 ![Fluid Forms prototype](./illustrations/FluidForms_Dominik_outside_1.jpg)